telerik/kendo-ui-core/docs/web/grid/how-to/Layout/resize-grid-when-the-window-is-resized.md

 ---
-title: Resize grid when the window is resized
-page_title: Resize grid when the window is resized
+title: Resize Grid When Window Is Resized
+page_title:  Resize Grid When Window Is Resized | Kendo UI Grid Widget
-description: Resize grid when the window is resized
+description: "Learn how to resize a Kendo UI Grid widget when the parent window is resized too."
+slug: howto_resize_whenthe_windowis_resized_grid
 ---

-# Resize grid when the window is resized

-The following runnable sample demonstrates how to resize the Kendo UI Grid when the parent window is resized.
+# Resize Grid When Window Is Resized

 Web standards require elements with a percentage height to have a parent with an explicit height.
 The rule applies recursively until an element with a pixel height is reached, or the root HTML element is reached.
-In the latter case the BODY and HTML elements need a 100% height style as well.
-100% high elements cannot have margins, paddings, borders and siblings.
+In the latter case the `body` and `html` elements need a 100% height style as well.
+100% high elements cannot have margins, paddings, borders, and siblings.

+The example below demonstrates how to resize the Kendo UI Grid when the parent window is resized.

-#### Example
+###### Example

 ```html
     <style>